 Over the past decade, Razer’s grown to be something of a gaming equivalent to Apple, for good and ill.
-That means its Razer Blade 15 laptop is almost always a good, if expensive, bet.
+That means its Razer Blade 16 laptop is a good, if expensive, bet.

-This year’s model sees the Blade 15 keeping its MacBook-like chassis, but swapping out the components for the latest Ryzen 6000 and Intel 12th gen H-series chips.
-GPU options also range up to the RTX 3080 Ti.
-Despite that impressive power, though, the machine remains thin and light (for a gaming laptop), weighing just 4.4 pounds and coming in at only 0.67 inches thick.
+This year’s model sees the Blade keeping its MacBook-like chassis, but upping its screen size to 16 inches.
+It also swapping out its components for the latest Intel 13th gen HX-series chips, with GPU options ranging up to the RTX 4090.
+Despite that impressive power, though, the machine remains thin and light (for a gaming laptop), weighing just 5.4 pounds and coming in at only 0867 inches thick.

-The new Razer Blade’s also a bit easier to buy than past models, as the “Advanced” model distinction that used to list certain configurations as a separate machine is now gone.
-That said, its price still ranges from $1,500 to over $3,000.
+The new Razer Blade’s also a bit easier to buy than some past models, as the “Advanced” model distinction that used to list certain configurations as a separate machine is now gone.
+That said, its price still ranges from $2,699 to over $4,200.

 Mid-range and premium two-in-one laptops are currently facing a bit of a shake-up across the industry, as detachables are becoming less common outside of budget price points.
 Convertibles, however, are still here to stay, and the Lenovo Yoga 9i is one of the best.